-I’ve found that about 5 days is max (OK, you could probably stretch it to 7…), because some of the plants don’t like being waterlogged and will look a little yellow when I get back.
-They usually perk back up in about a week, though, so it’s still better than loosing the plant entirely.
+I’ve found that about five days is best, though you can stretch it to seven, because some of the plants don’t like being waterlogged and may look a little yellow when you return.
+I trim them up if needed and they perk back up in about a week, though, so it’s still better than loosing the plant to not enough water.

-A weekend trip is just about the perfect amount of time – 3 days – and you will come back to plants that look as healthy as when you left.
+A 2-3 day weekend trip is just about the perfect amount of time and you will come back to plants that look as healthy as when you left.
 In fact, if I haven’t been consistent in watering (what- this surprises you?) leading up to the time away, the plants may even look better.

 All the more reason to schedule a fun trip, I say.

 What are some of the things you do to keep the garden looking good when you’re away?
-Tell us in the comments and then link up your garden updates below.

 Here’s an image you can pin to remember this tip for your next vacation: